The 9 Best ‘Small’ Snowsports Brands

 Community Skis, CA, USA

 Community Skis have created something incredibly unique.
-More than just making custom skis, the founders Kristin Broumas and Michael Lish believe that knowledge is the thing that will bring our society forward.
+More than just making custom skis, the founders Kristin Broumas and Michael Lish believe that knowledge is what will bring our society forward.
 Combined with a desire to connect people and sustainability, Kristin and Michael set up shop in a trailer and will travel around the country, educating people and sharing their love and passion for making skis.
 As part of that, they run many workshops from their trailer.
-If they are not traveling, Kristin and Michael can be found around Mammoth.
-In 2012 they set up a small ski shop in Mammoth.
-For 2022 they are working on a container-based ski shop and are upgrading their trailer.
-All the skins are entirely custom designed, and you can upload and create any design for your skis with Kristin’s help, so if it’s a picture of your dog or your own drawing you want, anything is possible.
-Therefore no two Community Skis look the same.
+Kristin and Michael can be found around Mammoth if they are not traveling.
+In 2012, they set up a small ski shop in Mammoth.
+For 2022, they are working on a container-based ski shop and are upgrading their trailer.
+All the skins are entirely custom-designed, and you can upload and create any design for your skis with Kristinโ€™s help, so anything is possible if itโ€™s a picture of your dog or your own drawing you want.
+Therefore, no two Community Skis look the same.ย

 What unites all these companies is their pride in what they do and their passion for bringing you what they believe is the best product.
 Another thread that runs strongly in all these companies is an effort to be as sustainable as possible.
-So why not support one of these smaller, unique brands?
+So why notย support one of these smaller, unique brands?

 Community Skis, small snowsports brands

-Kristin and Michael of Community Skis in front of their trailer, picture: localsproject.com
+Kristin and Michael of Community Skis in front of their trailer, picture:ย localsproject.com

 Community Skis, small snowsports brands